 Are you a parent who struggles to meet your needs?
 This can become a vicious cycle, but one that can be broken and needs to be broken for parents who want to authentically be present to their child's emotions.

-Most parents have a lot of emotional needs that can be very hard to meet when giving so much to their child and keeping the family, house, food, laundry , finances etc afloat.
+It can be very hard to meet our own needs when giving so much to our child and keeping the family, house, food, laundry, finances afloat.
+And we all know how endless that list is!
 We all need time alone, we all need to eat when we're hungry and get enough rest.
 Sleep deprivation makes it nearly impossible to feel bright and breezy about our world.
 We all need the opportunity to share with a close person who we feel safe with and be met with empathy rather than judgment.
-We all need time to think, to work things through.
+We all need time to think and to work things through.
 Most parents need more time than the hours of the day give them.

 I think most parents (if not all) struggle to one extent or another with getting their own needs met, especially in the first five or six years, but really it’s an ongoing challenge.
 Yet the more we value the importance of gaining support, rest, fun, self-healing and times to de-stress, the more likely we are to put the work into getting these needs met.
 I often think that parents (adults in general) tend to value and prioritize the maintenance of their home, their land, their cars, their appliances, clothes, food and just about all the ongoing physical needs way more than they value the emotional needs.
 This, I believe, is symptomatic of an invalidation of emotional needs in our society in general, a society of individuals who mostly didn’t have their deeper emotional needs met sufficiently when they were young.
 Although many adults know that they were loved, they often didn’t gain satisfaction of their needs to feel truly listened to, to have their feelings tuned in to in a respectful way, to feel validated, to gain support and empathy at times of frustration, disappointment, nervousness and overwhelm, to name a few, their needs to give honest feedback and negotiate in matters that intimately affected them.